DONATE HERE: Paypal.me/AndyCaffrey

 I was completely wrong about how the fire would reach the house, from which direction and at what speed the flames would crawl or race to the house.
 You see, the fire being north of us, I calculated how fast it would take for the fire to reach us at its current rate of moving south, slowly rolling down the opposite hill and up our own.
 But that is not how the fire reached our house at all.
 We got hit from the West.
 Salm, the man who grabbed my stereo and other belongings, told me that just after he fled from the house he looked back up the trail, and saw flames shoot back up from the West, against the wind through the underbrush like a fuse, which blew up the house when it and the incredibly hot air preceding the flames reached the house through a backdraft.

 I hadn’t thought of that.
-It was just a coincidence that the timing of that event and my calculations for an approach from the north were the same amount of time.
+It was just a coincidence that the timing of that event and my calculations for an approach from the north were the same amounts of time.
 And that’s when the immensity of what had happened blew out my circuits.
 It was a primal shudder that rose up in me that morning at brunch, and it hasn’t gone away.

 Not everyone who goes through any given traumatic event gets post-traumatic stress disorder.
 On average, science suggests that about 25 percent of victims who go through any particular trauma will get long-lasting, severe PTSD.
 That’s one in four rape victims, one in four combat veterans, one in four plane crash and natural disaster survivors, one in four mugging victims get PTSD.
-But unfortunately for those who get hit with it, like that memory of a burning stove top, the flashing bursts of traumatic memories becomes hardwired in the neuronal circuits of the brain, never to be erased.
+But unfortunately for those who get hit with it, like that memory of a burning stovetop, the flashing bursts of traumatic memories become hardwired in the neuronal circuits of the brain, never to be erased.
 Perhaps the effects of sexual harassment are similar.

 Small irritants can unleash waves of utter panic and excruciatingly vivid full-color flashbacks during which sufferers relive the horrors of traumatic events experienced decades ago, even those which have vanished from conscious memory.
 Stimuli that most people find only mildly startling or annoying can cause PTSD sufferers to duck for cover or bolt with fear.
 In their day-to-day existence, they can find themselves numbing out for hours, “not thinking of anything,” (2) as one Vietnam veteran put it.
 Some veterans move to the woods leading lives of constant fear and paranoia.